tkuenneth/clip4moni/README.md

 Clip4Moni was originally written in Java.
 Some parts have been re-written in Kotlin.

 Clip4Moni is released under the terms of the GNU GENERAL PUBLIC LICENSE Version 2.

+*Note for macOS users*
+If macOS tells you that the app is damaged and should be deleted you can try to fix this by executing `xattr -cr /Applications/Clip4Moni.app` in *Terminal*.